-Musicians On Call’s Virtual Bedside Performance Program brings Volunteers Guides and Volunteer Musicians directly to patients, caregivers, and those in need of remote, live music through 1×1 intimate performances and hospital-wide concerts.
+Musicians On Call’s Virtual Bedside Performance Program brings Volunteers Guides and Volunteer Musicians directly to pediatric and adult patients, caregivers, and those in need of remote, live music through 1×1 intimate performances and hospital-wide concerts.
 By utilizing video conferencing technology, Volunteer Guides host a live performances from a Volunteer Musician.
 Because of this unique set up, volunteers and those dialing in can be located all over the country and multiple hospitals can join at once.

 Musicians On Call currently has 30 programs a month, and more than 150,000 people have received the healing power of music virtually.

-Musicians On Call’s Music Pharmacy gives patients innovative technology to access the healing power of music at their bedside, including tablets equipped with streaming music and noise cancelling headphones, with the help of Amazon Music and Bose.
-Each Music Pharmacy hospital recipient will receive three tablets with streaming services set-up and noise cancelling headphones.
-In addition, each Music Pharmacy has custom curated playlists featuring music that promotes positivity and healing for the hospital environment.
+Musicians On Call’s Music Pharmacy gives patients innovative technology to access the healing power of music at their bedside, including tablets equipped with streaming music and noise cancelling headphones.
+Each Music Pharmacy hospital recipient will receive three tablets programmed with Amazon Music streaming services and Bose noise canceling headphones.
+In addition, they include custom curated playlists featuring music that promotes positivity and healing for the hospital environment.
 Each Music Pharmacy is provided to hospitals completely set up, and ready for patient use.

-Musicians On Call released the #MOCHeals Playlist, a compilation of music videos recorded by MOC volunteers with patients in mind.
-This playlist is shared with hospital partners and is available to patients or anyone who may feel isolated, lonely or just in the need of a pick-me-up as a result of COVID-19.
+In 2020, Musicians On Call released the #MOCHeals Playlist, a compilation of music videos recorded by MOC volunteers with patients in mind.
+This playlist is shared with hospital partners to offer to their patients and can be viewed on YouTube by anyone in need of a pick-me-up.

 Check out some of our volunteers below or view the playlist in its entirety on Musicians On Call’s YouTube channel.

 Latest COVID-19 News